seleniumbase/SeleniumBase/README.md

 <a id="how_seleniumbase_works"></a>
 ### ![http://seleniumbase.com](https://cdn2.hubspot.net/hubfs/100006/images/super_logo_tiny.png "SeleniumBase") **How SeleniumBase Works:**

 At the core, SeleniumBase works by extending Nosetests and Pytest as a direct plugin to each one.
 This plugin is activated by using "``--with-selenium``" as a command line argument when running Nosetest/Pytest.
 When activated, Selenium-WebDriver automatically spins up web browsers for tests, and then gives those tests access to the SeleniumBase libraries through the base class.
+(NOTE: By default, Pytest now activates the SeleniumBase selenium plugin by default if the test class inherits the SeleniumBase BaseCase class.)

-Once you've activated the main SeleniumBase plugin with "``--with-selenium``", you can use "``--browser=chrome``" to specify the web browser to use (Default = "Chrome").
+Once you've activated the main selenium plugin, you can use "``--browser=chrome``" to specify the web browser to use (Default = "Chrome").
 You can also include additional plugins for additional features such as "``--with-testing_base``" (for logging data/screenshots on test failures) and "``--demo_mode``" (for highlighting elements & slowing test runs).
 There are also other plugins available such as "``--with-db_reporting``", "``--with-s3_logging``", and more.

 (NOTE: Nosetests and Pytest work by automatically running any Python method that starts with "``test``" from the file that you specified on the command line.
 You can also run all tests from a specific class in a file, or even pick out an individual test to run.)